enzymefinance/paper/paper.md

 ### Decentralized Execution (Melon chain)

 Quasi turing complete machines such as Ethereum allow for computer code to be executed on a distributed basis within the constraints of a preagreed protocol.
+For the duration of this paper we will refer to _distributed quasi turing complete machines_ as blockchains or _chains_ and to _computer code_ executed on those chains as _smart contracts_.

-Initially introduced by Ethereum this concept how evolved into Polkadot.
+The concept of smart contracts executed on a singleton machine, initially introduced by Ethereum, has since evolved into Polkadot.
 A multichain framework allowing for exchange of information accross many different chains with different characteristics.

+We will use this approach to build our very own chain called Melon chain.
+Melon chain will have characteristics custom tailored for the needs of investment fund managers.
+It will be in the form of an _open_ parachain which means that it does not have its own set of _Miners, Stakers or Authorities_.
+Rather it will use the _pooled security_ concept of Polkadot.
+Its security is thus directly corrolated to the entire Polkadot network.
+Saving an additional validation round e.g. due to another step of Miner, Stakers or Authrities validation, Melon chain will be able to relay messages accross chains faster than _closed_ Blockchains.
+Where closed means Blockchains with their own validation process.
+Since Melon chain is not burdened with having to incentivize its own set of Miners, Stakers or Authorities there is no such cost put on the network.
+See also https://eprint.iacr.org/2016/555.pdf.
+Meaning the Melon chain will be much cheaper to use than traditional blockchains.

-#### Assets
+### Assets

-An example for such computer code is known as the ERC20 standart.
+An example for such computer code is known as the ERC20 standard.
 Essentially a small (<100 lines of code) piece of software implementing a bitcoin-like cryptocurrency.

 #### Exchanges